-A smartwatch might not be the first platform you think of when you consider casual gaming, but thanks to a whole host of sensors, touch screen and flick-of-the-wrist accessibility, the Apple Watch actually makes for an interesting platform - as long as you don't expect to be playing the next Call of Duty on your wrist.
+A smartwatch might not be the first platform you think of when you consider even casual gaming, but thanks to a host of sensors, touch screen and flick-of-the-wrist accessibility, the Apple Watch actually makes for an interesting platform - as long as you don't expect to be playing the next Call of Duty on your wrist.

 In-depth: Apple Watch super guide